-Visitors to Copenhagen are quick to understand why the Danish capital is consistently rated one of the happiest cities in the world.
-Mixing cool Scandinavian design with charming, centuries-old buildings, the city feels like it’s straight out of a fairy tale.
+Visitors to Copenhagen quickly understand why the Danish capital is consistently rated one of the happiest cities in the world.
+Mixing modern Scandinavian design with charming, centuries-old buildings, the city feels like it’s straight out of a fairy tale.
 Add in world-class restaurants, squeaky-clean streets, miles of bicycle lanes, and historic and cultural attractions such as Nyhavn, Amalienborg Palace, and Tivoli Gardens, and it’s easy for travelers to feel a twinge of envy for Copenhagen residents.
-This compact city can be easily explored in a short time, whether on a walking or biking tour, canal cruise, or hop-on hop-off bus tour.
+This compact city can be easily explore a short time, whether on a walking or biking tour, canal cruise, or hop-on hop-off bus tour.

 With its charming jumble of colorful townhouses, a cobblestone waterfront lined with shops and restaurants, and a harbor dotted with wooden ships, Nyhavn is one of Copenhagen’s most photogenic thoroughfares.
 The canal connects King’s Square to the harbor and makes for a strategic starting point for sightseeing cruises, while land-bound tours take in nearby attractions such as Amalienborg Castle, Copenhagen Opera House, and the Little Mermaid statue.

-Another great option for clients who prefer the flexibility of independent sightseeing, this 2-day hop-on hop-off tour travels by both bus and boat (departures from Nyhavn) for a well-rounded city overview.
+Another great option for clients who prefer the flexibility of independent sightseeing is this 2-day hop-on hop-off tour that travels by both bus and boat (departures from Nyhavn) for a well-rounded city overview.